-&lt;sup>121 The Federalist No. 51 (James Madison) (1961).
+131 The Federalist No. 51 (James Madison) (1961).

-&lt;sup>122 Raven-Hansen, supra note 44, at 191.
+132 Raven-Hansen, supra note 50, at 191.

-&lt;sup>123 See id. at 192.
+133 See id. at 192.

-&lt;sup>124 Indeed, though multiple Departments of Justice have raised these concerns, even they have recognized that these are political, not constitutional concerns.
-See OLP, supra note 43, at v ("The District of Columbia lacks this essential political requisite for statehood.") (emphasis added); see also District of Columbia Representation in Congress: Hearing on S.J.
+134 Indeed, though multiple Departments of Justice have raised these concerns, even they have recognized that these are political, not constitutional concerns.
+See OLP, supra note 49, at v ("The District of Columbia lacks this essential political requisite for statehood.") (emphasis added); see also District of Columbia Representation in Congress: Hearing on S.J.
 65 Before the Subcomm. on the Constitution of the S. Comm. on the Judiciary, 95th Cong., 2d Sess.
-17-18 (1978) (testimony of Assistant Attorney General John M. Harmon), reprinted in OLP, supra note 43, at 92, 94 ("At this point, a practical problem is presented.") (emphasis added); Representation for the District of Columbia: Hearings on Proposed Constitutional Amendment to Provide for Full Congressional Representation for the District of Columbia Before the Subcomm. on Civil and Constitutional Rights of the H. Comm. on the Judiciary, 95th Cong., 1st Sess.
-126 (1977) (testimony of Assistant Attorney General Patricia M. Wald), reprinted in OLP, supra note 43, at 98, 100 ("This presents practical and even theoretical problems.") (emphasis added).
+17-18 (1978) (testimony of Assistant Attorney General John M. Harmon), reprinted in OLP, supra note 49, at 92, 94 ("At this point, a practical problem is presented.") (emphasis added); Representation for the District of Columbia: Hearings on Proposed Constitutional Amendment to Provide for Full Congressional Representation for the District of Columbia Before the Subcomm. on Civil and Constitutional Rights of the H. Comm. on the Judiciary, 95th Cong., 1st Sess.
+126 (1977) (testimony of Assistant Attorney General Patricia M. Wald), reprinted in OLP, supra note 49, at 98, 100 ("This presents practical and even theoretical problems.") (emphasis added).